Community, asset and strength based approaches

 If you’re a commissioner, visit our webpage, which explains more about these approaches in the context of commissioning.

-Person-centred and community working: using people’s assets and strengths
+Person-centred and community working: supporting and empowering people to develop and use their own assets and strengths

 This short guide outlines some of the key principles of asset and strengths-based working and includes practical tips and resources to help you to work in this way.
 Download the guide here.